Chapter 4: Design Surveys

 Precision Standards

 Both Schematic and Plans, Specifications, & Estimates (PS&E) surveys shall follow the same precision standards.
-These standards are below:
+Level of Accuracy (LOA) identifications come from the

 - Horizontal accuracy error allowance: